absamue/jellyfin-tizen-truehd-build/README.md

+# [DEPRECIATED]
+[This issue](https://github.com/jeppevinkel/jellyfin-tizen-builds/issues/32) was closed in [jellyfin-tizen-builds](https://github.com/jeppevinkel/jellyfin-tizen-builds/tree/master) to address this need.

-# Jellyfin Tizen build with TrueHD support
+## Jellyfin Tizen build with TrueHD support

 See [this comment](https://github.com/jellyfin/jellyfin-tizen/issues/226#issuecomment-1765771658) in the jellyfin-tizen repo which states how to add TrueHD support to the jellyfin client to allow direct play of TrueHD Audio.